agilestacks/stack-app-eks/README.md

 ### Kubernetes Application

-We have a tutorial on a simple Kubernetes application [with Skaffold](https://docs.agilestacks.com/article/4b2q2dcof9-development-workflow-on-kubernetes-with-skaffold).
+**Work in progress** We have a tutorial on a simple Kubernetes application [with Skaffold](https://docs.agilestacks.com/article/4b2q2dcof9-development-workflow-on-kubernetes-with-skaffold).
 Then a follow up tutorial to enable application to [access PostgreSQL](https://docs.agilestacks.com/article/j4cysq9ka5-201-python-efficient-development-for-kubernetes-enable-database).

 ### Redeploy one or more stack components